tommy-mor/wiki-1/content/posts/web_design.md

     an astoundingly minimal yet well-designed site.
 It's easy to navigate and has no distractions from the site's objective.

--   [100 Rabbits](https://100r.co) are a creative duo of Rekka Bellum and [Devine Lu Linvega](https://xxiivv.com/);
-    they've inspired me to move towards using minimal, accessible tooling, and have a fantastic design language present throughout all of their work.
+-   [100 Rabbits](https://100r.co) are a creative duo comprised of Rekka Bellum and [Devine Lu Linvega](https://xxiivv.com/); they've inspired me to move towards using minimal, accessible tooling, and have a fantastic design language present throughout all of their work.

 ## Resources {#resources}